 You might like: Most durable earbuds

 They also need to have decent, thick, ear pads and a headband that provides a good firm fit to prevent the leakage we discussed in point one.
-The cable and entry point should be super sturdy.
+The cable connection should be super sturdy.
+Ideally, it should feature a user-replaceable cable, terminating in a 1/4-inch jack, or include a reliable, screw-on 3.5mm to 1/4-inch adaptor.
 These requirements take precedence over aesthetic considerations, and there is unlikely to be a choice of color finishes.

 What else makes a good pair of studio headphones?

 Finally, when it comes to looking for bells and whistles such as active noise cancelling and Bluetooth: don’t bother.
 You won’t find them on true studio headphones.
-They might be nice features to have in the real world, but in the studio you don’t want to be dealing with dead batteries, latency, or anything that might detract from or mess with the truth of the signal you need to hear.
+They might be nice features to have in the real world, but in the studio, you don’t want to be dealing with dead batteries, latency, or anything that might detract from or mess with the signal you need to hear accurately.

 Industry standards exist for a reason

-The pro audio world is still full of products designed decades ago like Sony MDR-7506, which have a known and accepted sound.
-These headphones don’t necessarily sound nice or pleasant, because that’s not their job.
+The pro audio world is still full of products designed decades ago like Sony MDR-7506, which has a known and accepted sound.
+This pair of headphones doesn’t necessarily sound nice or pleasant, because that’s not its job.
 So if you’re in the market for studio gear, it may be worth looking for established models rather than the latest and greatest.